alexbosworth/ln-service/README.md

 Get a block in the chain

-This method requires LND built with `chainkit` build tag
+This method requires LND built with `chainrpc` build tag

 Requires `onchain:read` permission